tkna/tapioca-synth/README.md

 ## Get started
 1. Put class file `Tapioca.sc` into systemExtentionDir or userExtensionDir

-  can check them by executing following lines.
+  can be checked by executing following lines.
   ```
   Platform.systemExtensionDir.postln;
   Platform.userExtensionDir.postln;